 Introduction to FluentCRM Automation

-Email Marketing & Automation in WordPress is the process of sending automated emails based on your audience’s behavior and automating various tasks inside the WordPress website that is initiated upon different activities and triggers.
+Email Marketing & Automation in WordPress is sending automated emails based on your audience’s behavior and automating various tasks inside the WordPress website that are initiated upon different activities and triggers.
 It lets you turn your leads into customers and customers into brand advocates who’ll rave about you whenever they can!
-Email Marketing Automation is actually a marketing cylinder or funneled workflow where your leads can get into a relationship with your business starting from different activities.
+Email Marketing Automation is a marketing cylinder or funneled workflow where your leads can get into a relationship with your business starting from different activities.

 crm introduction 1